Local Surrogate Models for Bivariate PDP Functions

 weak-learner decision tree.
 In this article, we demonstrate how to use

-function, and how to specify different
+the localSurrogate function, and how to specify different

 parameters of the weak learner returned.